 Examples of Jacqui’s experience includes assisting:

-- a listed Australian company in a multi-jurisdictional investigation into potential violations of anti-corruption laws involving regulators and enforcement agencies in Australia (AFP) and the US (the SEC and DOJ)
+- a listed Australian company in a multi-jurisdictional investigation into potential violations of anti-corruption laws involving agencies in Australia (AFP) and the US (the SEC and DOJ)

 - an Australian headquartered global company on an investigation into potential sanctions violations